MORE: Simultaneous Multi-View 3D Object Recognition and Pose Estimation: Introduction

 \section{Introduction}

 Nowadays, robots are leaving pre-defined setting and helping humans in many collaborative tasks in both industrial and human-centric environments.
 In order to safely interact with users and environments, robots need to recognize a range of objects and estimate their poses precisely from different perspectives.
-It is a challenging task due to high demand for accurate object recognition and precise pose estimation, as the output of these tasks will be used as input for the purpose of object manipulation.
+It is a challenging task due to high demand for accurate object recognition and precise pose estimation, as the output of these tasks {are} used as input for the purpose of object manipulation.
 For instance, consider the task of serving beer as shown in Fig.~\ref{fig:example}.
 To accomplish this task successfully, the robot first needs to know which objects exist in the scene and where they are (Fig.~\ref{fig:example} \textit{first column}).
 Then, it should plan a trajectory to grasp the beer and one of the cups (Fig.~\ref{fig:example} \textit{middle column}), and finally, move the beer on top of the cup, and pour the beer into the cup (Fig.~\ref{fig:example} \textit{last column}).
 Although object recognition and pose estimation tasks both require visual information as input, they are often contradicting from a problem definition point of view.
-In particular, a robot needs to learn pose-invariant features of objects to be able to recognize them accurately from different viewpoints; In contrast, the robot requires to learn pose-dependent features of objects to be able to estimate their pose.
+In particular, a robot needs to learn pose-invariant features of objects to be able to recognize them accurately from different viewpoints;

+\cite{su2015multi}In contrast, the robot requires to learn pose-dependent features of objects to be able to estimate their pose.
 This is the main reason that state-of-the-art approaches address object recognition and pose estimation often as two separate problems.
-Recent multi-view deep learning approaches achieved the best results in both object recognition and pose estimation, when they tackled these problem separately.
+Recent multi-view deep learning approaches achieved the best results in both object recognition and pose estimation when they tackled these problems separately.
 The pose of virtual cameras in MVCNN methods is defined in advance, leading to limitations in the application of such approaches.